-Back when this author was in school (I’m not telling you when exactly that was, other than it was before iPads and after the dinosaurs) ‘after school programs’ were just a place where parents just left their children to hang out with other kids until they were ready to pick them up.
+Back when this author was in school (I’m not telling you when exactly that was, other than it was before iPads and after the dinosaurs) ‘after care programs’ were just a place where parents just left their children to hang out with other kids until they were ready to pick them up.
 ‘Enrichment classes’ were usually some kind of sport or skill-specific class where they expected their kids to learn something, but seemed to be the option savvy parents were choosing to make it look like they weren’t just leaving their kids to hang out with other kids until they were ready to pick them up.
 In today’s school environment, expectations for programming outside of the regular school day is much higher and these terms are resembling each other more and more.

-Today’s after school programs have become more comprehensive.
+Today’s after care programs have become more comprehensive.
 They typically combine an academic component with a lot of fun, playtime activities.
 This means that they still benefit students intellectually but in a much more relaxed environment.
 On other hand, topic-based enrichment classes mostly focus on activities that enhance learning in a certain subject field.

 Enrichment classes often confuse with tutoring services because both tend to focus on a certain subject andb enhance a student’s learning.
 Enrichment classes, however typically extend beyond the subjects that are taught in schools and may include learning a foreign language, music, drama, art, or even sports.
 The greatest difference between tuition and enrichment classes is that tuition prepares a child to do well on exams and assessments.
 On the other hand, enrichment classes have a much broader focus and help the child explore a certain subject in a fun and interactive manner.